OSA Pyramid For Play

 The Pyramid for Play in Ontario is a hierarchy of leagues structured in such a way as to provide opportunities for every player to play soccer at a level appropriate to his/her skill and ability.

-The mission of the OSA Pyramid of Play
+The mission of the OSA Pyramid for Play

-How the OSA Pyramid of Play is implemented
+How the OSA Pyramid for Play is implemented

 The highest part of the youth pyramid is the Ontario Youth Soccer League, where the best teams from the province compete.
-Typically each division is 10 teams playing 18 games.
+Typically each division is made up of 10 teams playing 18 games.

-Below the OYSL are 4 Level 3 Regional Leagues, the East Region Soccer League is one of these leagues.
+Below the OYSL are four Level 3 Regional Leagues, the East Region Soccer League is one of these leagues.
 The others are from the West, Central, and the South Regions of the province.

-At the end of each season 2 teams are relegated from the OYSL to their appropriate Regional League.
-Their place in the OYSL is taken by 2 of the 4 champions from the Regional Leagues.
-A play off will be used to determine which of the 4 Regional Champions will win the 2 promotion spots.
+At the end of each season two teams are relegated from the OYSL to their appropriate Regional League.
+Their place in the OYSL is filled by two of the four champions from the L3 Regional Leagues.
+A play-off will be used to determine which of the four Regional Champions will win the two promotion spots.

 Below the ERSL L3 League is the ERSL L4 League.
 Promotion and relegation will take place between the Level 4 and the Level 3 Leagues.
 Below the ERSL L4 League is the District Competitive League.
 Promotion and relegation also takes place between the District Competitive and L4 League.